EMT vs. PVC Conduit: A Beginner’s Guide to Common Raceways

 Key Characteristics and Applications of PVC

-- Limitations: Standard Schedule 40 PVC offers less mechanical protection than EMT.
-In areas where it is exposed to potential physical damage, the thicker-walled Schedule 80 PVC is often required.
+- Limitations: Schedule 40 PVC offers less mechanical protection than metal conduit; in locations where physical damage is likely, the heavier Schedule 80 PVC is commonly used, or another raceway type offering greater mechanical protection is selected.

 Head-to-Head Comparison: EMT vs. PVC Conduit